ImGCL: Revisiting Graph Contrastive Learning on Imbalanced Node Classification

 \section{Abstract}

 Graph contrastive learning~(GCL) has attracted a surge of attention due to its superior performance for learning node/graph representations without labels.
-However, in practice, unlabeled nodes for the given graph usually follow an implicit imbalanced class distribution, where the majority of nodes belong to a small fraction of classes~(\emph{a.k.a.}, head class) and the rest classes occupy only a few samples~(\emph{a.k.a.}, tail classes).
+However, in practice, the underlying class distribution of unlabeled nodes for the given graph is usually imbalanced.
 This highly imbalanced class distribution inevitably deteriorates the quality of learned node representations in GCL.
-Indeed, we empirically find that most state-of-the-art GCL methods exhibit poor performance on imbalanced node classification.
-Motivated by this observation, we propose a principled GCL framework on \underline{Im}balanced node classification~(ImGCL), which automatically and adaptively balances the representation learned from GCL without knowing the labels.
-Our main inspiration is drawn from the recent \emph{progressively balanced sampling}~(PBS) method in the computer vision domain.
-We first introduce online clustering based PBS, which balances the training sets based on pseudo-labels obtained from learned representations.
-We then develop the node centrality based PBS method to better preserve the intrinsic structure of graphs, which highlight the important nodes of the given graph.
-Besides, we theoretically consolidate our method by proving that the classifier learned by balanced sampling without labels on an imbalanced dataset can converge to the optimal balanced classifier with a linear rate.
-Extensive experiments on multiple imbalanced graph datasets and imbalance settings verify the effectiveness of our proposed framework, which significantly improves the performance of the recent state-of-the-art GCL methods.
-Further experimental ablations and analysis show that the ImGCL framework remarkably improves the representations of nodes in tail classes.
+Indeed, we empirically find that most state-of-the-art GCL methods cannot obtain discriminative representations and exhibit poor performance on imbalanced node classification.
+Motivated by this observation, we propose a principled GCL framework on \underline{Im}balanced node classification~(ImGCL), which automatically and adaptively balances the representations learned from GCL without labels.
+Specifically, we first introduce the online clustering based \emph{progressively balanced sampling}~(PBS) method with theoretical rationale, which balances the training sets based on pseudo-labels obtained from learned representations in GCL.
+We then develop the node centrality based PBS method to better preserve the intrinsic structure of graphs, by upweighting the important nodes of the given graph.
+Extensive experiments on multiple imbalanced graph datasets and imbalanced settings demonstrate the effectiveness of our proposed framework, which significantly improves the performance of the recent state-of-the-art GCL methods.
+Further experimental ablations and analyses show that the ImGCL framework consistently improves the representation quality of nodes in under-represented~(tail) classes.